Security recommendations

 ProjectA - Maintainers | Frank | Maintain |

-Once the teams have been created, you can assign the team to a particular repository and give it a role.
+Once the teams have been created, they can be added to a repository and given a role.
 This also helps repository navigation as users can view all repositories a team has access to under the team view.

 🏆 Advanced: Use a codeowners file to define who is responsible for certain code in a repository